Website Manager

 If you don’t have a phone or tablet, set up your account on a computer, and check your schedule online at www.7shifts.com.

-Communicate in advance of any planned vacations or needs to be dropped from the schedule before the end of the WSLL season (which includes potential All-Star hosting in July)
+- Communicate in advance any planned vacations or needs to be dropped from the schedule before the end of the WSLL season (which includes potential All-Star hosting in July)

 If you cannot find coverage, please notify us at least one day in advance.